This web browser is not supported. Use Chrome, Edge, Safari, or Firefox for best results.

 Yes.

 At least the main Variety puzzles.
-There are other smaller puzzles like KenKen that we do not include.
+There are other smaller puzzles like KenKen that I don't include.

 Why do I have to pay XWord Info when I already have an NYT account?